jgraley/inferno-cpp2v/trunk/readme.txt

 How to check out:

 Inferno is hosted at Sourceforge in a Subversion repository.
-You can get it using:
+You can get a modifiable checkout using:

-svn co https://inferno-cpp2v.svn.sourceforge.net/svnroot/inferno-cpp2v inferno-cpp2v
+svn checkout svn+ssh://jgraley@svn.code.sf.net/p/inferno-cpp2v/code/trunk inferno-cpp2v-code

 How to build: